-This enactment only applies if the activities are not of a preparatory or auxiliary character.
+The above provisions will however only apply if the activities are not of a preparatory or auxiliary character.
 The revised definition will help prevent any technical avoidance of Permanent Establishment status, and any income/profits arising from such activities will be subject to tax.